contextgeneric/cgp-patterns/content/associated-types.md

 }
 ```

+## Comparison to Newtype Pattern

+Abstract types serve as an alternative to the newtype pattern.
 Compared to the newtype pattern, we can use plain `String` values directly, without wrapping them in a newtype struct.
 Contrary to common wisdom, in CGP, we place less emphasis on wrapping every domain type in a newtype.
 This is particularly true when most of the application is written in a context-generic style.
 The rationale is that abstract types and their accompanying interfaces already fulfill the role of newtypes by encapsulating and "protecting" raw values, reducing the need for additional wrapping.

-That said, readers are free to define newtypes and use them alongside abstract types.
-For beginners, this can be especially useful, as later chapters will explore methods to properly restrict access to underlying concrete types in context-generic code.
-Additionally, newtypes remain valuable when the raw values are also used in non-context-generic code, where access to the concrete types is unrestricted.

-Throughout this book, we will primarily use plain types to implement abstract types, without additional newtype wrapping.
-However, we will revisit the comparison between newtypes and abstract types in later chapters, providing further guidance on when each approach is most appropriate.
+Ultimately, there is no right or wrong whether one should use abstract types, new types, or both together.
+It is up to your own preference, experience, and requirements, to decide which approach is best suited for you.
+Just take note that abstract types will be a commonly used pattern in CGP, particularly in this book.

 ## The `UseType` Pattern